eKristensen/gst/Notes.md

 According to my testing version 23-26 use the same translation to .core and anything older is different.

+### Parser whitespace strategy

+* Remove whitespace as early as possible.
+* Remove whitespace before starting
+* Remove whitespace after each component
+* Avoid excess calls to whitespace parser.
+* Each component takes care of internal whitespace.

+Skipping whitespace is fast and cannot result in rollback.
+While fast there is no need to call it more than needed.
+Therefore at start and then after each compoment.

 ### Extending the Erlang type system

 Erlang does not have native session types or the ability to create a new